sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 Create the Node JSON file
 -------------------------

+Create the JSON file for the new Node.
+Fire server uses it for displaying the displaying it in the User Interface and capturing the details of it fields through a Dialog box.

-Fire supports various widgets.
-Their details are available at:
+Fire supports various widgets types for capturing the details of the fields from the user.
+Their details of the various widget types is available at:

 * https://github.com/sparkflows/writing-new-node/blob/master/docs/README_widgets.md